 ACF and CL posts are hosted by partnerships of medical/dental schools (and their partner universities), postgraduate deanery functions within the Local Offices of Health Education England (HEE), and their partner NHS organisations.

 The third award type, the In-Practice Fellowship (IPF) funds Masters-level training for GPs and dentists in clinical practice.

 If you’re a nurse, midwife or allied health professional, you should refer to the HEE/NIHR Integrated Clinical Academic Programme page.

 The NIHR Academic Clinical Fellowship (ACF) is a clinical specialty training post in medicine or dentistry that incorporates academic training.

 This post has a standard duration of 3 years (4 years for GPs).
 Alternatively, it can be taken part-time and extended up to a maximum of 5 years (or 6 years for GPs), as long as the academic component remains at 25% whole time equivalent.

 The list of available medical ACFs can be found here.
 Please refer to our guidance documents for all other information.

 As an ACF you will spend:

 To be eligible for an ACF you must be:

-Each year the NIHR funds 100 ACFs in medicine through the IAT Competition to support the seven Priority Research Themes which are listed below.
+The NIHR funds ACFs in medicine through the IAT Competition to support Priority Research Themes which are listed below.
 Please select one of the priority research themes to find more information.